WHERE TO GET TESTED

 Short answer: yes.
 CDC recommends that everyone between the ages of 13 and 64 get tested for HIV at least once as part of routine health care.
 A general rule for those with risk factors is to get tested annually.
 Sexually active gay and bisexual men may benefit from getting an HIV test more often, perhaps every 3 to 6 months.HIV antibody testing detects antibodies in the blood and shows whether or not the virus is present in the body, and if the immune system has tried to fight it.
 Antibody tests are done confidentially and anonymously at any Florida health department testing site, private doctor’s office, or other third-party location.
 For a list of Florida testing sites in your area, use the interactive map above.

 Florida law requires all pregnant women to be tested for STDs, including HIV, at their initial prenatal care visit and again at 28-32 weeks, unless they refuse.
 Women who appear at delivery with no record of an HIV test during pregnancy should be tested.
 If a woman declines HIV testing, the provider will have her sign a refusal form.
 It is very important that you are tested for HIV during your pregnancy.
-If you are pregnant and you test positive for HIV you can take actions to prevent your baby from becoming infected with HIV.
+If you are pregnant and you test positive for HIV you can take actions to prevent your baby from acquiring HIV.